codythompson/super-tracks/README.md

     - modern - electrity animation along a wire (or maybe a satellite)
     - space - light beams? or laser blasters :)

+- swipe control - screen is split into two different sections. swipe left, right or double tap? on lower section for closest switch.
+Upper section for next closest switch.
 - Power up that lets you pick left or right and switches will be automatically switched.
 Maybe this shouldn't be a power up and you should just always swipe left or right to dictate the next switch move